CamTosh/Check-English-SAD-Supinfo/README.md

 # Check-English-SAD-Supinfo

 ## Synopsis :
-Log's into your [English](https://english.sad.supinfo.com) page, check if new slots for debates are available, send you an email if there is any slot available !
+Log's into your [English](https://english.sad.supinfo.com) page, check if new slots for debates are available, send you a discord message if there is any slot available !

 ## Requirements :
 - `python3`